local-ch/lhc/docs/interceptors/zipkin.md

   LHC.config.interceptors = [LHC::Zipkin]
 ```

-The following configuration is happening in the application that wants to run this interceptor:
+The following configuration needs to happen in the application that wants to run this interceptor:

 1. Add `gem 'zipkin-tracer'` to your Gemfile.
 2. Add the necessary Rack middleware and configuration